 The Trident Agra is set in beautiful gardens and is only a short distance away from the Taj Mahal.
-The hotel is built of red stone, reminiscent of the Mughal era, and is designed around a landscaped central courtyard with swimming pool and fountains.
-The hotel features a multi-cuisine informal brasserie as well as an alfresco Italian restaurant.
-Features: 138 rooms, Wi-Fi, 2 restaurants, bar, fitness centre, beauty salon, gift shop.
-Room amenities: Air conditioning, minibar, tea & coffee facilities, television, safe, en suite bathroom.
+This luxury hotel is built of red stone, reminiscent of the Mughal era, and is designed around a landscaped central courtyard with swimming pool and fountains.
+Trident features an informal, multicuisine brasserie as well as an alfresco Italian restaurant.

 The hill stations provided a cool retreat for the Raj during the heat of the Indian summer.
 This heritage is captured by the Oberoi Cecil, which provides a luxurious base from which to explore the surrounding town and countryside.
 A view of the hills and forests is offered from many of the hotel’s 71 rooms.
 The restaurant serves both Continental and Asian cuisine other facilities include a health club, which offers massage, herbal treatments, sauna and steam baths.

 The Taj Palace is spread out over two and a half hectares of lush gardens in New Delhi.
 Guestrooms are spacious and elegantly designed with subtle touches of Mughal-era influence.
 Guests have a wide variety of dining options to choose from, including several multi award-winning restaurants.